 SSOM Diversity Health Affairs Committee

 Our office plays a key role in directing efforts to enhance the diversity of the School of Medicine.
 We promote a welcoming and inclusive environment for our students, faculty and staff.
-We do this through a variety of direct programing, formulating and carrying out strategic plans and by serving as a resource for consultation and support of the students, faculty and staff of the School of Medicine.
-The Office of Diversity and Inclusion works collaboratively to promote Inclusive Excellence at the University of South Dakota.
+We do this through a variety of direct programming, formulating and carrying out strategic plans and by serving as a resource for consultation and support of the students, faculty and staff of the Sanford School of Medicine.
+The Office of Diversity and Inclusion works collaboratively to promote inclusive excellence at the university.

-Directs the SSOM Indians into Medicine (INMED ) Satellite Office and serves to support INMED –related activities in South Dakota and the region.
+Directs the SSOM Indians into Medicine (INMED ) Satellite Office and supports INMED-related activities in South Dakota and the region.

 Supports recruitment of American Indian high school students from South Dakota and the region to careers in medicine and other health care professions.
 Advises, mentors and supports USD American Indian students interested in pursuing careers in medicine and health care professions.

-Directs the Native American Scholars Program (NASP) which serves to advise, mentor and support USD Native American students interested in pursuing careers in medicine and other health care professions.
+Directs the Native American Healthcare Scholars Program (NAHSP) which advises, mentors and otherwise supports selected SD Native American high school students interested in pursuing careers in health care professions.

 Directs the USD Chapter of the American Indian Science and Engineering Society (AISES).